RobertNorthard/robertnorthard.github.io/_posts/2017-02-22-using-a-perceptron-neural-network-for-binary-classification.markdown

 Bias = 1 (always equals 1)
 output = (1 * 0.2) + (1*0.2) + (1*0.2) = 0.6 > 0.5 = 1

-See https://github.com/RobertNorthard/perceptron-artificial-neural-network for a basic Python implementation of this.
+See a Python implementation of this network[here](https://github.com/RobertNorthard/perceptron-artificial-neural-network "Python implementation of Perceptron ANN").